 Monitor for Complications

 Be vigilant during your child’s tongue tie recovery and monitor for any adverse signs, such as excessive bleeding or redness.
 The reattachment of the frenulum with sutures is a relatively minor condition but can lead to complications if not monitored accordingly.
-If your child experiences persistent nipple pain or discomfort beyond a reasonable period post-surgery, consult your pediatrician immediately.
+If your child experiences persistent pain or discomfort beyond a reasonable period post-surgery, consult your pediatrician immediately.
+Don’t hesitate to reach out to the team at Hubbard Dental during the recovery process with any questions—we’re happy to help.

 Encourage Correct Speech Habits